-What you must pay when you get these services Services that are covered for you Home infusion therapy\ Home infusion therapy involves the intravenous or There is no coinsurance. subcutaneous administration of drugs or biologicals to an copayment, or deductible for individual at home.
-The components needed to perform home Medicare-covered home infusion include the drug (for example, antivirals, immune infusion therapy. globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).
-0% - 20% of the total cost for Covered services include, but are not limited to: Medicare-covered Part B chemotherapy Drugs and their Professional services, including nursing services, administration. furnished in accordance with the plan of care Patient training and education not otherwise covered 0% - 20% of the total cost for under the durable medical equipment benefit other Medicare-covered Part Remote monitoring B drugs and their Monitoring services for the provision of home infusion administration. therapy and home infusion drugs furnished by a qualified home infusion therapy supplier 20% of the total cost for Non-preferred Part B drugs may be subject to Step Therapy.
-Medicare-covered durable The most current list of Part B drugs subject to Step Therapy medical equipment, prosthetic can be found on our website, devices, and related medical www.providencehealthplan.com/medicare/medicaresupplies. advantage-plans/members.
-Please note: A separate cost sharing may apply for
+What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Home infusion therapy Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
+The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).
+Covered services include, but are not limited to: • Professional services, including nursing services, furnished in accordance with the plan of care • Patient training and education not otherwise covered under the durable medical equipment benefit • Remote monitoring • Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier Non-preferred Part B drugs may be subject to Step Therapy.
+The most current list of Part B drugs subject to Step Therapy can be found on our website, www.providencehealthplan.com/medicare/medicare-advantage-plans/members.
+Please note: A separate cost sharing may apply for professional fees.
+This service may require prior authorization.
+See Section 2.1 of this chapter for details.
+There is no coinsurance, copayment, or deductible for Medicare-covered home infusion therapy.
+0% - 20% of the total cost for Medicare-covered Part B chemotherapy Drugs and their administration.
+0% - 20% of the total cost for other Medicare-covered Part B drugs and their administration.
+20% of the total cost for Medicare-covered durable medical equipment, prosthetic devices, and related medical supplies.
+30% of the total cost for Medicare-covered home infusion therapy when using your POS benefit.